IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 Happy exploring!
 ```
+After the script is successfully run you are placed inside the conatiner. <br>
+#### Troubleshooting & Instructions
-If you see this at the very end
+1. If you see this at the very end
 ```
 Happy exploring!